How SRF Enable All Editorial Teams to Publish Social Media Content

-We met up with Daniel Fischer (Head of Product Design) and Jasmin Frischknecht (Project Manager & Design) from SRF to talk about how they use the Frontify Publisher to provide cross-team enablement with a central template system.
+We met up with Daniel Fischer (Head of Product Design) and Jasmin Frischknecht (Project Manager & Design) from SRF to talk about how they use the Digital & Print Templates to provide cross-team enablement with a central template system.

 We met up with Daniel Fischer (Head of Product Design) and Jasmin Frischknecht (Project Manager & Design) from SRF, the leading media and broadcasting company in Switzerland, to talk about how they use Frontify to provide cross-team enablement with a central template system for their social media.

-The Frontify Publisher allows different editorial teams at SRF to produce their visual social media content, autonomously, regardless of their individual tool ecosystem, installed applications, or skill set.
-How?, The Product Design team at SRF can adapt templates with immediate effect and therefore ensure consistent branding throughout the organization.
+Print & Digital Templates allows different editorial teams at SRF to produce their visual social media content, autonomously, regardless of their individual tool ecosystem, installed applications, or skill set.
+How?
+The Product Design team at SRF can adapt templates with immediate effect and therefore ensure consistent branding throughout the organization.

-Looking at the SRF Use Case utilizing software to improve the way you work – both collaboratively, effectively, and monetarily – can really be a game-changer.
-Let’s dive a little deeper into our conversation with SRF, to see how their operations look like.
+Looking at the SRF Use Case utilizing software to improve the way you work – both collaboratively and monetarily – can really be a game-changer.
+Let’s dive a little deeper into our conversation with SRF, to see what their operations look like.

 The SRF Product Design Team is responsible for our consistent design look across all digital channels, including web and social.